 Over the course of the project, the LIBRA AI team has successfully:

-• Curated and standardised 99 high-quality AD-specific scRNA-seq datasets, building a robust foundation for scalable, high-fidelity model training.
+• Curated and standardised 96 high-quality AD-specific scRNA-seq datasets, harmonising over 1.7 million single cells from AD and control brains, building a solid foundation for large-scale model training.

 Amplifying Impact Through Strategic Engagement